resolve109/study-aws-sa/aws-study-guide.md

   - Superior to CloudFront for applications requiring both TCP and UDP support
   - Unlike Application Load Balancers, supports the UDP protocol essential for real-time gaming communication
   - More effective than API Gateway for reducing latency in multiplayer gaming architectures
+- **UDP Application Performance**:
+  - For UDP-based applications requiring global performance optimization:
+    - Configure Network Load Balancers in multiple regions pointing to on-premises endpoints
+    - Create an AWS Global Accelerator and register the NLBs as endpoints
+    - Use a CNAME record pointing to the accelerator DNS name
+  - Provides improved performance by routing traffic over AWS global network
+  - Essential for UDP applications since CloudFront doesn't support UDP traffic
+  - Better than Application Load Balancers which don't support UDP protocols
+  - Perfect for applications that must remain on-premises but need global performance
+- **Global Accelerator Protection**:
+  - For protecting self-managed DNS services running on EC2 instances with Global Accelerator:
+    - Subscribe to AWS Shield Advanced
+    - Add the Global Accelerator as a protected resource (not the EC2 instances)
+  - Provides enhanced protection against DDoS attacks at the network and application layers
+  - More effective than protecting individual EC2 instances since Global Accelerator is the entry point
+  - Superior to WAF web ACLs with rate-limiting rules for comprehensive DDoS protection
+  - Offers the most complete protection for Global Accelerator endpoints distributing traffic across regions

 ### Amazon CloudFront
 - **Key Features**: